Orandifelix/Orandifelix/README.md

 # 👋 Hello World,

-#### I’m Orandi, a Fullstack Software Engineer with a passion for creating software that truly serves its users.
-With a background in applied communication and experience as a customer success strategist, I focus on aligning technology with user needs.
-#### I tackle challenges across front-end and back-end development, crafting intuitive interfaces and optimizing server-side logic.
+#### I’m Orandi, a Fullstack Software Engineer and Customer Success Strategist.
+I focus on aligning technology with user needs by tackling challenges in both back-end and front-end development—crafting intuitive interfaces and optimizing server-side logic.
 For me, every line of code is an opportunity to enhance user experiences and drive impact.
 I believe in the power of collaboration and open communication to create meaningful software solutions.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...